On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 This should be compared to \cite[Prop.1]{froyshov-inequality}.
 There it is shown that $e_0(\Gamma_{4g+4})= \lceil g/2 \rceil$.
-Thus the family of 4-manifolds with surface just given achieve sharpness in Fr\o yshov's inequality of Theorem \ref{thm:char0}.
-Proposition \ref{prop:nilppartial} shows that the same family achieves sharpness in the inequalities of Theorems \ref{thm:char2} and \ref{thm:char4} for low $g$, and we expect this to be true for all $g$.
-We remark that the same 4-manifolds are used by Behrens and Golla \cite{bg} in the Heegaard Floer context. \\
+Thus the above family of 4-manifolds with surface achieve sharpness in Fr\o yshov's inequality of Theorem \ref{thm:char0}.
+Proposition \ref{prop:nilppartial} shows that the same family achieves sharpness in the inequality of Theorem \ref{thm:char4} for low $g$, and we expect this to be true for all $g$.
+If inequality \eqref{eq:mod2speculation} in the context of mod 2 coefficients were to hold in general, then this family would achieve sharpness there as well.
+We remark that the same 4-manifolds are used by Behrens and Golla \cite{bg} in the Heegaard Floer context.\\

 We now move on to the main line of argument for Theorem \ref{thm:genus2}.
 Recall that for the proof of Theorem \ref{thm:genus1}, we used Lemma \ref{lemma:indecomp}, which says $f_4(\mathcal{L})=1$ implies the root lattice of $\mathcal{L}$ is indecomposable.
-The key algebraic input towards the proof of Theorem \ref{thm:genus2} is the following upgrade.\\
+The key algebraic input towards the proof of Theorem \ref{thm:genus2} is the following upgrade.

 \begin{lemma} If $f_4(\mathcal{L})=1$ then $L$ is one of $E_8$ or $\Gamma_{12}$. \end{lemma}